Policies

 This policy outlines two methods of putting this vision into practice through the use of generic services and informal supports.

-Core and Enhanced Individual and Family Support Policy
+Core and Enhanced Funding Policy

 Core support is the standard amount of funding offered to people who have no other CLBC funded services while CLBC works to fulfill their service requests.